You may have noticed small, green caterpillars on your cabbage plants. These pests are likely cabbage loopers.

 Neem oil works well against cabbage loopers and many other garden pests.

 So how do you use it?
-Mix one tablespoon with a gallon of water and a tablespoon of liquid soap, and spray your plants.
+Mix 1 to 2 teaspoons of neem oil with a gallon of water and a small amount of liquid soap, then spray the plants thoroughly.

 You can also buy a ready-made mixture online.